openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 A “How-to-guide” style (with minimal explanation) is used for building, configuring AAPS, and some of the troubleshooting sections.

 A tutorial helps the pupil acquire basic competence.
-The user will learn by doing.
+The user will **learn by doing**.

 ![Image](./images/styleguide02.png)

 ##### ![Image](./images/styleguide03.png) Tutorials (e.g. teaching a kid to beat egg whites)

-- narrator directly talks to the reader: In this tutorial you will (we) could be used to convey “we are in this together” frame-of-thought in some rare cases
+- narrator directly talks to the reader: In this tutorial **you** will (we) could be used to convey “we are in this together” frame-of-thought in some rare cases

 - Future Tense -> to show the final target